April 23, 2020

 General tutors typically work two hours a week at the center and help in as many subject areas as possible.
 Competency in at least two subject areas is highly desirable.
 Lead tutors can work up to 4.5 hours a week and are assigned to support a specific class and/or section.
 Their focus is on the students in that class, but are also often asked to assist in their other areas of knowledge.

-1. Register with Symplicity and upload your resume for the Symplicity posting for the MSSC position.
+Register with Handshake and upload your resume for the Handshake posting for the MSSC position.
 Ask an instructor to serve as your reference and let the instructor know that we will be asking for an endorsement of your work.

 Lead Tutors (LTs) are MSSC tutors whose primary role is to support a specific course.
 By attending course meetings they are reacquainted with the material and expectations of the instructor and can provide tailored help to students in the class.